konvajs/site/source/docs/sandbox/Modify_Curves_with_Anchor_Points.md

 layout: demo_page
 ---

+# How to modify line points with anchors?

 Instructions: Use your mouse or finger and drag and drop the anchor points to modify the curvature of the quadratic curve and the Bezier curve.